ver. 2025-07-13

 https://www.badenhausen.net/harz/svava/MerovingSvava.htm

-Number of first or any further chapter(s) of Þiðreks saga which encompasses the supplementary Icelandic transmissions AM 178 fol., codex Brœðratungubók (‘MS A’), and AM 177 fol., codex Austfjarðabók (‘MS B’), both written in 17th century, for which MS A is considered older than MS B. The chapter enumeration ‘Mb’ of this glossary, as also chosen by several modern philologists and translators, refers to Carl R. Unger’s manuscript transcriptions of 1853.
-Note that Henrik Bertelsen provides Unger’s chapter numbers in curved parentheses in his transcriptions published under the title Þiðriks Saga af Bern (1905–1911), see an allocation table farther below.
-This two-volume edition is the basic textual source of this glossary that encompasses about 200 geonyms, toponyms, hydronyms and ethnonyms of the Þiðreks saga.
+Number of first or any further chapter(s) of Þiðreks saga manuscript perg. fol. nr 4, with supplementary Icelandic transmissions AM 178 fol., codex Brœðratungubók (‘MS A’), and AM 177 fol., codex Austfjarðabók (‘MS B’), both written in 17th century, for which MS A is considered older than MS B. The chapter enumeration ‘Mb’ of this glossary, as also chosen by several modern philologists and translators, refers to Carl R. Unger’s manuscript transcriptions of 1853.
+Note that Henrik Bertelsen provides Unger’s chapter numbers in curved parentheses in his transcriptions published under the title Þiðriks Saga af Bern (1905–1911), see allocation tables at the end of this document.
+This Bertelsen’s two-volume edition is the basic textual source of this glossary that encompasses about 200 geonyms, toponyms, hydronyms and ethnonyms of the Þiðreks saga.

 As already estimated by elder German historians, philologists and H. Ritter-Schaumburg as a modern author, who remarkably prefer BERN as Verona cisalpina (Bonn on the Rhine) over the Italian location on the Etsch, these manuscripts may provide either legends or ‘narrative history’ on the eastern Franks and some close-by northeastern tribes of 5th– 6th-century.
 Compared with the MHG epics and an Italian milieu assumed for Þiðrek, as being referred to by William J. Pfaff and other authors, there are these deviants: